top of page

 This along with the fact that most marketers don’t have the necessary background to quickly evaluate submitted bids against proposed treatments and the original bid spec makes validating the bid even more difficult.

 And for those who do use a cost consultant, please understand that the value they can provide is also limited.
-Their cursory line-by-line bid reviews take place too late in the process to have any significant impact as it does not go deep enough to ensure that the bids are based on the defined scope of work.
+Their cursory line-by-line bid reviews take place far too late in the process to have any significant impact as it does little to tie the bids back to the defined scope of work.

-Sound all too familiar?
+Sound familiar?
 Here is how we can help.

 Intrigued?
 Learn more about our common sense approach.